datanav/docs/training/040_projects_and_infrastructure/030_Novice.rst

 Node config
 ~~~~~~~~~~~

+.. sidebar:: Summary

+  The Node config ...

+  - is a Sesam node´s skeletal structure
+  - should mirror your project environment

+    - recommended environments are:

+      - development
+      - test
+      - production

+  - consists of global and local configuration files

 The node config in a Sesam node is like its skeletal structure.
 An example of said skeletal structure is presented below:

 .. code-block::